jacksonjw12/SchoolWork/README.md

 # SchoolWork
-Santa Clara University classes and other projects related to clubs
+Santa Clara University classes and other projects related to clubs.